August Cricket Diary 2014

 Massey Ferguson Sports Club

-Outfields are often prone to drying; allowing surfaces to remain dry can lead to problems of dry patch, a condition that prevents water infiltration into the soil and thus forming areas of non-uniform turf quality.
-The uses of wetting agents (outfields only) have now become an integral part of the maintenance regime with applications on a monthly basis throughout the summer.
+Outfields are often prone to drying and becoming parched, to almost wilting point; allowing surfaces to remain too dry can lead to problems of dry patch, a condition that prevents water infiltration into the soil and thus forming areas of non-uniform turf quality.
+The use of wetting agents (outfields only) has now become an integral part of the maintenance regime with applications on a monthly basis throughout the summer.

-With schools closing for the summer term many groundsmen will already be undertaking wicket renovations, making good use of the weather conditions in August to help establish some good grass growth while temperatures remain consistent.
+As schools and colleges close down for the summer term, many groundsmen will already be undertaking wicket renovations, making good use of the weather conditions in August, to help establish some good grass growth whilst soil and air temperatures remain consistent.

-The amount of seed and loam required will depend on the condition of your square.
-In recent years we have seen an increase in the amount of seed being used for reseeding.
+The amount of seed and topdressings required will depend on the condition and size of your square.
+In recent years, we have seen an increase in the amount of seed being used for reseeding.
 Groundsmen are now sowing at rates of 50 grams per square metre, thus increasing the amount of grass cover going into the winter period.